Stefano-pixel/fullstack-interview-task/README.md

 - How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
+     I would use JSON Web Token to authenticate the user who tries to access to REST services.
+     Firstly i would create a new REST service (for example /login) where the user can accomplish the authentication and so gain a token.
+     Then i would implement the logic of JWT inside a middleware, in this way the authentication (with the token gained) of the user would happen before the access to the REST service.
     2. How would you make this solution scale to millions of records?
+     I would use streams instead of synchronous methods, because with millions of records the service would stuck, or node will go out of memory.
     3. What else would you have liked to improve given more time?
+     I would have try to use streams instead of synchronous methods to read and write the csv file, and i would have added more unit tests

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.